 How often should senior cats see a vet?

 When cats reach 11 years of age, they are considered seniors.
 Since many feline diseases and injuries are more common in senior cats, we recommend taking your older cat to the vet every six months.
-Your senior cat's twice-yearly wellness check-ups will include all the above checks, advice, and additional diagnostic tests to gain insights into your furry friend's overall health.
+Your senior cat's twice-yearly wellness check-ups will include all the checks and tests included in standard routine exams but with an extra focus on preventing or slowing the progression of age-related conditions.
+Your vet will provide diet and lifestyle advice and may recommend additional diagnostic tests to gain insights into your aging pet's overall health.

-Geriatric care for cats also involves a more proactive approach to keeping your feline companion comfortable as age-related issues such as joint pain become more common.
-If you have a senior cat, ask your vet how often you should bring your pet for a routine exam.
+Geriatric care for cats also involves a more proactive approach to keeping your feline companion comfortable as age-related issues become more common.
+If you have a senior cat, ask your vet how often you should bring your pet in for a routine exam.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Preventive care, including regular check-ups, helps give your cat the best shot at a long, healthy life.
-Contact our San Diego vets today to book a wellness exam for your feline friend.
+Contact our San Diego vets today to book a wellness exam for your cherished feline friend.